ghssx19/RL-Project-Gym/README.md

 <h2 align="center">📖 Code Explanation</h2>

 <p>The <code>multi_car_racing.py</code> file is used to create the environment for hierarchical RL racing.
 It supports both single agent and multi-agent configurations.
 Originally developed by <a href="http://www.www.hhp">www.www.hhp</a>, our team has made modifications and added wrappers to support hierarchical strategies.
 The <code>MultiAgentRacingLSTM.py</code> file extends our framework to multi-agent racing, which has highlighted issues like agent collisions leading to instability, as the lower-level model requires fine-tuning to penalize collisions.
 The <code>BenchmarkingAgainstHuman.py</code> file allows users to manually race against the environment while timing their laps.
 Lastly, <code>train.py</code> is used for training the models.</p>

+## Acknowledgements

+I would like to extend my heartfelt thanks to the amazing individuals and communities who made this project possible:

+- **[Name](https://github.com/username)** 🧑‍💻 - For their invaluable contributions and guidance throughout the development process.
+Check out their GitHub for more amazing work!
+- **[Name](https://huggingface.co/username)** 🤗 - For providing cutting-edge tools and models that inspired and supported this project.
+Explore their Hugging Face profile for more exciting innovations.

+Special thanks to the developers and maintainers of the libraries, frameworks, and tools that powered this project.
+Open-source communities rock! 🚀